We're currently promoting our new album, Know You Better, across Canada and the States! Phone your local Christian Radio Station with your requests!

 Luy expresses deep gratitude for the broad support they’ve received: “I would not have been able to do this without First Alliance Church opening the door for me as Artist in Residence.”
 The band also has a great relationship with Shine FM.
 Luy knows this is unusual for new bands.
 “I feel like the whole community has worked to help us."

-The band relies on the experience of local producer, Cory Bitner, who established the gospel-rock sound of their first EP, and helped develop their Contemporary Christian, with a bit of funk, second album, 'Know You Better', in 2019.
-The album release party will be at First Alliance Church, on December 1st, at 7 pm.
+The band relies on the experience of local producer, Cory Bitner, who established the gospel-rock sound of their first EP, and helped develop their Contemporary Christian (with a bit of funk) second album, 'Know You Better', in 2019.
+'Know You Better' has been hitting radio stations across Canada, with the release of the final song, 'King of Hope', scheduled to happen in January 2021.